xkawi/react-universal-saga-modular/README.md

 ## Contributing

 Feel free to contribute any feedback, bug reports, or PRs.
-They are most welcomed. :)
+They are most welcomed. :smile:

+would like to buy me coffee? appreciate it. can do it over [here](https://www.paypal.me/KawiXiao/3usd) and you will have my gratitude and sincere thank you. :heart:

 ---

 Cheers,

 @xkawi